Tommy-Lim/travel-planner/README.md

 * As a user, I want the site to be mobile friendly so that I can access all the features on my phone.

-* As a user, I want to compare flight cost information so I can factor in travel costs (flight feature in progress).
+* As a user, I want to compare flight cost information so I can factor in travel costs.

 ## Key Technologies